About Pulaski County

 Courts & Case Records

-The Pulaski County Superior Court, located at the Pulaski County Courthouse, 314 Lumpkin Street, Hawkinsville, GA 31036, has jurisdiction over felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, real property disputes, and appeals from lower courts.
-The court is part of the Ocmulgee Judicial Circuit and can be reached at (478) 783-1911.
+Pulaski County Superior Court, located at Pulaski County Courthouse, 314 Lumpkin Street, Hawkinsville, GA 31036, has jurisdiction over felony criminal cases, civil cases exceeding $15,000, divorce and family law matters, real property disputes, and appeals from lower courts.
+The court is part of the Ocmulgee Judicial Circuit and can be contacted through the office’s website.
 The Clerk of Superior Court maintains all court records including case files, judgments, and orders.

 - The Magistrate Court of Pulaski County handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and preliminary hearings.